Arthurliyaze/Automation-Tools-in-work/README.md

 3. Convert the bus SSWG name to the long name for a branch.
 4. Convert contigency to SSWG form and long name form.
 ## The Jupyter notebook "vrt" consists sections for:
-1. Create the ini file for the VRT in DMView 3.3
+1. Create the ini file for the VRT in [DMView 3.3](https://sites.google.com/view/dmview/home)
-2.
+2. Run the VRT in [DMView 3.3](https://sites.google.com/view/dmview/home) by codes.
+3. Plot the VRT results include active power, reactive power and voltage at the project generator bus for all test settings.
 ## The Jupyter notebook "work" is the previous codes as backup.